openshift-kni/cluster-group-upgrades-operator/config/pre-cache/README.md

 # OCP upgrade image pre-cache #
-This directory contains image pre-caching sample overrides configurations.
+This directory contains image pre-caching example reference-configurations.
 Overrides may be required to force pre-cache workload or payload image configurations.
-Supported  overrides:
+Supported  pre-caching configurations:
-1. `precache.image` - pre-caching workload image pull spec.
+1. `overrides.preCacheImage` - pre-caching workload image pull spec.
 Normally derived from the operator csv.
-2. `platform.image` - OCP release image
+2. `overrides.platformImage` - OCP release image
-3. `operators.indexes` - OLM index images (list of image pull specs)
+3. `overrides.operatorsIndexes` - OLM index images (list of image pull specs)
-4. `operators.packagesAndChannels` - operator packages and channels (list of  <package:channel> string entries)
+4. `overrides.operatorsPackagesAndChannels` - operator packages and channels (list of  <package:channel> string entries)
 5. `excludePrecachePatterns` - list of patterns to exclude from precaching (using this command: grep -vG -f)
+6. `additionalImages` - list of additional images to be pre-cached
+7. `spaceRequired` - disk space required for the pre-cached images

-:warning: We need to set the precache.image value as a container image digest.
-This value is going to be used by the pre-cache task to pull all the required container images and for the upgrade operator to replace the Clusterversion spec.desiredUpdate.image field.
+:warning: We need to set the `overrides.platformImage` value as a container image digest.
+This value is going to be used by the pre-cache task to pull all the required container images and for the upgrade operator to replace the Clusterversion `spec.desiredUpdate.image` field.
 The cluster-version operator of the managed cluster requires this format to continue automatically with the upgrade since container image digest uniquely and immutably identifies a container image

 An example how to extract the container image digest from an ocp-release image using the oc binary: